Nikaoto/orguli/README.md

   I've found that it's faster to just extend orguli than learn the quirks of some large parser though trial and error. orguli also has it's quirks as well, but they're easier to learn and avoid.
+- Other parsers are meant for untrusted use. orguli has no security at all and is only to be used by trusted users.
+This might seem like a disadvantage, but lack of security allows for less and easier to understand and modify code.
+  When I just want a simple `md2html` binary for my website, I don't care about XSS attacks.
+I can probably trust myself not to pwn me.

+## Limitations
+orguli complies with the *right* half of markdown, meaning the parts which most people know and use, mostly in their READMEs.

+Due to the design, anything that can't be determined with a single-line lookahead will forever be unsupported.
+This includes footnotes, reflinks, and nesting levels higher than 2.

+The only extra feature not present in markdown is the `@filename` specifier, which embeds images and text directly.
+This is extremely useful for single-file documents.

 ## Changes
 orguli is a fork of rxi's [doq](https://github.com/rxi/doq), which now seems to